-Through the sale of its satellite capacity, the Group is a net receiver of currencies, mainly the US dollar.
-Consequently, the Group is primarily exposed to the US dollar/euro foreign exchange risk.
+Through the sale of its satellite capacity, the Group is a net receiver of currencies, mainly the U.S. dollar.
+Consequently, the Group is primarily exposed to the U.S. dollar/euro foreign exchange risk.

-In order to hedge foreign exchange risks, the Group may be compelled to use forward sales or synthetic forward transactions with knock-in option of US dollars against the euro, which can be exercised or not depending on the exchange rate at their expiry date.
-However, the Group cannot guarantee that it will be able to systematically hedge all of its US dollar-denominated contracts.
+In order to hedge foreign exchange risks, the Group may be compelled to use forward sales or synthetic forward transactions with knock-in option of U.S. dollars against the euro, which can be exercised or not depending on the exchange rate at their expiry date.
+However, the Group cannot guarantee that it will be able to systematically hedge all of its U.S. dollar-denominated contracts.
 Additionally, to hedge the translation risk, the Group may also create liabilities denominated in the currency of the cash flows generated by these assets.
 The hedging instruments used by the Group may include currency derivatives (cross-currency swaps) documented as net foreign investment hedges.
-The Group has thus developed a euro-US dollar currency swap for a notional amount of 680 million dollars to hedge its net investment in the subsidiaries based in Mexico, Singapore and Dubai.
+The Group has thus developed a euro-U.S. dollar currency swap for a notional amount of 680 million U.S. dollars to hedge its net investment in the subsidiaries based in Mexico, Singapore and Dubai.

-Given its exposure to foreign currency risk, the Group estimates that a 10% increase in the US dollar/euro exchange rate (excluding foreign exchange derivatives) would generate a 34 million euro decline in the Group's revenue and a 5 million euro decline in operating expenses.
-It would also result in a 94 million euros negative variation in the Group's translation reserve and a 59 million euro increase in the foreign exchange portion of the cross-currency swap recorded under financial liabilities.
+Given its exposure to foreign currency risk, the Group estimates that a 10% increase in the U.S. dollar/euro exchange rate (excluding foreign exchange derivatives) would generate a 34 million euros decline in the Group's revenue and a 5 million euros decline in operating expenses.
+It would also result in a 94 million euros negative variation in the Group's translation reserve and a 59 million euros increase in the foreign exchange portion of the cross-currency swap recorded under financial liabilities.